paulbroek/gdrive-insights/README.md

 Show your recent Google Drive file revisions in a streamlit dashboard.
 Which files do you use a lot?

+## 0. Config

+### 0.1
+gdrive-insights can run without interacting with the file system, but to open files directly through the package mount Google Drive to the file system using `rclone` first:

 ## 1. Install

 ### 1.1 Oauth